haileylhanson/datafun-02-automation/README.md

 Utilities for scripting project folders

 *****************************************************
-Features 5 functions which
+Features 5 functions which:
-    1- create local folders from a range of integers 2- create local folders given a list of string names 3- create local folders given a list of string names and appending a specific prefix onto the beginning of every folder 4- create local folders every X seconds (with a 60 second time limit) 5- convert a list of folder names by removing spaces & making all-lowercase
+    1- create local folders from a range of integers.
+    2- create local folders given a list of string names.
+    3- create local folders given a list of string names and appending a specific prefix onto the beginning of every folder.
+    4- create local folders every X seconds (with a 60 second time limit).
+    5- create a list of folder names after removing spaces & making all-lowercase according to booleans.
 *****************************************************

 ## Project Requirements